sebastianopriscan/TSPPH_PerformanceAnalysis/README.md

   - resources : directory containing the instances files taken online

+  - src : directory containing source code for the runners that generate the execution results of the algorithm

+  - performance\_scripts : directory containing the script that generate the execution results of the algorithm

   - results : directory containing the results produced by instance processing

   - adapters : directory containing scripts written in order to transform the instances